A blooming town for tourism, Kingston is a popular hub for its historical value and natural beauty.

 In addition, the museum highlights its collection of machines, ships, and boats from America’s steam era of transportation.

-The industries on display include ice harvesting, bluestone quarrying, boat making, among others.
+The industries on display include ice harvesting, bluestone quarrying, and boat making, among others.

 It also hosts several events like Basic Sailing for youths and adults that you can participate in.

-Rich in historical value, the Senate House was the original meeting place of the New York State Senate.
+Rich in historical value, the Senate House State Historic Site was the original meeting place of the New York State Senate.

 Through its collection of artifacts, portraits, archives, and furniture, the Senate House portrays a magnificent image of colonial life.

-In addition, it hosts a multitude of events, from scavenger hunts to 18th-century educational programs.
+In addition, it hosts many events, from scavenger hunts to 18th-century educational programs.

-You can participate in one of the several tours that the house offers and also become an audience to the historical re-enactment events conducted throughout the year.
+You can participate in one of the house's several tours and become an audience to the historical re-enactment events conducted throughout the year.

-There are also several picnic spots on the ground, and you can sit down with your loved ones to have a picnic brunch.
+There are also several picnic spots on the ground, and you can sit down with your loved ones for a picnic brunch.

-Overall, a visit to the Senate House provides an enriching experience that brings you closer to American history.
+Overall, visiting the Senate House provides an enriching experience that brings you closer to American history.